 Spencer W. Kimball 1 said: "Being perfect means to triumph over sin.
 This is a mandate from the Lord.
 He is just and wise and kind.
 He would never require anything from his children which was not for their benefit and which was not attainable.
 Perfection therefore is an achievable goal."2

-As you can see, the Mormon is taught that he must triumph over sin, that he is saved by grace after all he can do, and that he must be perfect.
-In fact, many Mormons have told me that the gospel is the Law and Ordinances of the Mormon Church, further verifying that forgiveness of sins in the LDS church is dependent upon the persistent and necessary effort of the Mormon to keep the Laws of God.
+As you can see, the Mormon is taught that he must triumph over sin and that he is saved by grace after all he can do and that he must be perfect.
+In fact, many Mormons have told me that the gospel is the Law and Ordinances of the Mormon Church--further verifying that forgiveness of sins in the LDS church is dependent upon the persistent and necessary effort of the Mormon to keep the Laws of God.

 My sympathy to the Mormon